Week 1.6: Getting Money#

 Discussion Questions#

-• What do you bring as an individual to the story?
-Does that suit the expertise of our team?
+What do you bring as an individual to the story?
+What do others in your team bring to the research story?

 Weekly Submitted Assignments#